yumetodo/SigContrastFastAviUtl/README.md

 # Warning: Dirty Code
 A lot of useless code that doesn't being compiled are left behind; Commented out block left behind; so beware.

-The Class "Histogram" is not being used at this moment.

 # Known issues
 * parameter change may not reflect properly if you change the parameters while the plugin is disabled.
 * It sucks: fork your own